-4.1 University Undergraduate Entry Committee
+4. Policy4.1 Coursework Entry Committee

-4.1.1 The University Undergraduate Entry Committee (UUEC) is sub-committee of Academic Board, and is constituted as follows:
+4.1.1 Terms of Reference

-- a The DVC and Provost is Convenor of the UUEC, ex officio - b A Deputy-Convenor of Academic Board, selected by the Convenor of Academic Board, is the Deputy Convener of the UUEC, ex officio - c The Executive Director, Student and Staff Services, or nominee, ex officio - d Each Executive Dean selects one member of the Faculty's academic staff to serve for a term of two years (maximum of two consecutive terms permitted) - e An undergraduate student member of Academic Board, selected by and from the undergraduate student members of Academic Board, for a term of one year (maximum of two consecutive terms permitted) - f The Convenor of the UUEC may co-opt up to three additional members with relevant expertise for a term of one year (maximum of two consecutive terms permitted) - g Additional members may be co-opted from Academic Board.
+The Coursework Entry Committee (CEC) is sub-committee of the University Learning and Teaching Committee, which is a sub-committee of Academic Board, and is constituted as follows:

-4.1.2 In addition, the UUEC makes recommendations to the DVC and Provost on routine admissions cases as well as special or unusual cases.
+- a The DVC and Provost is Convenor of the CEC, ex officio - b A Deputy-Convenor of Academic Board, selected by the Convenor of Academic Board, is the Deputy Convener of the CEC, ex officio - c The Executive Director, Student and Staff Services, or nominee, ex officio - d Each Executive Dean selects one member of the Faculty's academic staff to serve for a term of two years (maximum of two consecutive terms permitted) - e An undergraduate student member of Academic Board, selected by and from the undergraduate student members of Academic Board, for a term of one year (maximum of two consecutive terms permitted) - f The Convenor of the CEC may co-opt up to three additional members with relevant expertise for a term of one year (maximum of two consecutive terms permitted) - g Additional members may be co-opted from Academic Board.

-4.1.3 The UUEC reports to Academic Board at least every six months on:
+4.1.2 Reporting

-- a Undergraduate entry policy and practice for local and international admissions - b Related matters, as determined by the Convenor.
+- a The CEC makes recommendations to the DVC and Provost on routine admissions cases as well as special or unusual cases. - b The CEC reports to Academic Board at least every six months on: - i Entry policy and practice for local and international admissions - ii Related matters, as determined by the Convenor.